 NioCorp’s Elk Creek Project is one of the few pure-play critical minerals projects in the U.S. that has completed a definitive feasibility study, has already secured key U.S. federal permits, and enjoys strong state and local support.

-NioCorp is a publicly traded company that is listed on both the Toronto Stock Exchange under the ticker symbol “NB” and on the U.S.-based OTCQX exchange under the symbol “NIOBF.”
-Shares are also traded on the Frankfurt Exchange, under the ticker symbol “BR3.”
+NioCorp is a publicly traded company that is listed on both the Nasdaq Stock Market, under the ticker symbol “NB,” and on the Toronto Stock Exchange, also under the ticker symbol “NB.”
 To learn more about investing in NioCorp, please visit our Investor Center.

 Learn more about NioCorp and the Elk Creek Critical Minerals Project in this presentation.